igormironchik/qt-widgets-on-real-example/chapter05/board.md

 To draw chess board I will use Grid QML element with Repeater with model from C\+\+.
 Each place on the board is a Cell item.
-Cell is a square that can be white and black colors with image of figure on it, and that can be highlightes with another colors to indicate possible moves, hits and check state.
+Cell is a square that can be white and black colors with image of figure on it, and that can be highlighted with another colors to indicate possible moves, hits and check state.
 Cell item should send clicked() signal when it's clicked by user.
 And in QML is very easy to implement such cell.